-Electricity: The electrical current in Greece is AC - the cycle is 230 volts 50 cycles.
-If you are carrying electrical appliances with you, you will need to bring a converter (if your appliance is not dual voltage) and plug adapter with you.
+Electricity: The electrical current in Italy is AC - the cycle is 220 volts 50 cycles.
+If you are carrying electrical appliances with you to Italy, you will need to bring a converter (if your appliance is not dual voltage) and plug adapter with you.
 These may be purchased at most hardware stores, luggage sections of retail stores and Amazon, and other online stores.
 Your hotels do have hair dryers in their guest rooms.
-In Greece, you will see plug types C and F. See below for a picture.
+Here's picture of a grounded adapter.

-Calling Home: Check in advance with your cell phone service provider to make sure you can use it throughout Greece.
+Calling Home: Check in advance with your cell phone service provider to make sure you can use it throughout Italy.
 Most service providers will let you convert your phone to an international plan for short amounts of time or sell you a SIM card.